TinyFactory/Tiny-Factory-Docs/_posts/2012-07-27-generate-an-icon-font.md

 published: true
 ---

-Icon fonts are the new hotness.
-There are pros & cons, and if you want to waste your time reading terrible opinion pieces on all those reasons, Google away.

 We're going to use an awesome tool called [Hieroglyph](https://github.com/averyvery/hieroglyph).
 There's already a pretty intuitive readme file in the repo, but I hope to elaborate a little more on what was provided.

 #### Installing Hieroglyph